kohlerpg/kohlerpg.github.io/_pages/blog.md

 published: true
 ---

-##  My Blog Page
-Here is were all the posts will go.
+My posts by year.
+Mainly dealing with side projects and photography.
 <ul>
   {% for post in site.posts %}
     {% unless post.next %}